code-kern-ai/bricks/generators/python_functions/soundex_generator/README.md

-SoundEx algorithm than convert names into a phonetic representation.
+SoundEx algorithm that converts names into phonetic representations.